How To Install SPC Adjustable Ball Joints (Camber Kit) in the S2000

 Ball Joint Separator

 You'll need a ball joint separator to pop the wheel hub loose from the ball joint.
 Here's the ball joint tool on the front lower ball joint.
 Notice the castle nut has been reversed and reinstalled to protect the ball joint shaft threads.
+Jay Balducci wrote and said he damaged his OEM castle nuts when popping the ball joints so he suggest using a std M12x1.25 nut threaded onto each of the ball joints and have the nut fairly flush with the end of the ball joint.
+The nut will protect the ball joint's threads.

 The ball joint is disconnected and the wheel hub is swung out of the way.